SiRIuS-Grey/Wolvenvale-League-Unciv/README.md

 The Hero's Monument
--Requires Pottery and a Monument in All Cities -Provides +5 Culture and Happiness, and +15% Military Strength to all units.
+-Requires Pottery and a Monument in All Cities -Provides +5 Culture and Happiness, Triples gained gold from defeating Barbarians, and +15% Military Strength to all units.
 -No Maintenance Cost

 Adventurer's Academy